sahil-bhardwaj-sb/Australian_Retail_Chain_Expansion/README.md

 You have been asked to assess the business environments for the industry in question in each of these three states and present your findings to the
 Board of Directors.

-Note:- The data used is all imaginary.
+Note:- The Compeetitor-Research data used is all imaginary.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------